- The Annual Cap

 O-1 Aliens of Extraordinary Ability

-In athletics, education, business and the sciences, an O-1A alien must show a record of sustained national or international acclaim, demonstrating that he or she has reached the very top of the field of endeavor (proof of being in the top 1-2% in your field of endeavor).
+In athletics, education, business and the sciences, an O-1A alien must have sustained national or international acclaim, evidence of having reached the very top of the field of endeavor (proof of being in the top 1-2% in your field of endeavor).

-An O-1 visa can be issued initially for up to three years, and may be renewed thereafter in one-year increments for extension in the same job, and increments of up to three years for new employment.
+An O-1 visa can be issued initially for up to three years, and may be renewed thereafter in one-year increments for extension in the same job, and in increments of up to three years for new employment.
 There is no maximum stay limit on O-1 extensions.

 The O-2 visa is available for accompanying essential support personnel coming to the United States solely to assist with a performance, production or tour by an O-1 alien, who have worked with the O-1 alien for a year or more, or whose participation is essential to the success and continuity of a project for which substantial pre- and post-production takes place outside the United States.

 Dependent spouses and minor children may be granted O-3 visas, as can parents accompanying child stars, but no work authorization is available to them.